-A lot of people are concerned when they produce their own design in China that the supplier will copy it and sell to other sellers.
+A lot of buyers are naturally concerned when they produce their own design in China, that the supplier will copy it and sell to other sellers.

 Today we are looking at your options and what it actually means to have NDA’s or Exclusivity Agreements in China and how likely it is to enforce it or hold up in a court.

 Lets look at the terminology first and what they mean: